janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 unlisted: true
 ---

-We've introduced [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) support to enhance model inference on Nvidia GPUs, providing a powerful alternative to [llama.cpp](https://github.com/ggerganov/llama.cpp).
+Jan now supports [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to further accelerate model inference for users with Nvidia GPUs.

+Users with Windows & RTX GPUs can use it as an alternative to [llama.cpp](https://github.com/ggerganov/llama.cpp).

 This update offers insights into how these two options compare in terms of speed and resource requirements.

-Check out the TensorRT-LLM Guide for setup instructions and access our Model Hub for downloadable TensorRT-LLM models.
+Checkout the [TensorRT-LLM Guide](/guides/engines/tensorrt-llm) for setup instructions and access our Model Hub for downloadable TensorRT-LLM models.

 - Mistral 7b
 - TinyLlama-1.1b